haoyuanz13/haoyuanz13.github.io/_pages/about.md

 Start with who I am
 ------------------
 My full name is Haoyuan Zhang, and feel free to call me Steve.
-What's more, 张皓原 is my name represented by the Chinese character.
+In addition, 张皓原 is my name represented in the Chinese character.

-My hometown is a beautiful island, named **[Zhoushan Islands](https://zh.wikipedia.org/wiki/%E8%88%9F%E5%B1%B1%E7%BE%A4%E5%B2%9B)**, located at the East China Sea near Shanghai.
+My hometown is a beautiful island, named **[Zhoushan Islands](https://zh.wikipedia.org/wiki/%E8%88%9F%E5%B1%B1%E7%BE%A4%E5%B2%9B)**, located at the East China Sea near Shanghai city.
 I spent all my childhood and school life there up to 18 years old.